TYSA: Staten Island’s Behavioral Health Coalition

-During this time of stress and uncertainty, it is essential that Staten Islanders have access to substance use and mental health services and supports.
+During times of stress and uncertainty, it is essential that Staten Islanders have access to substance use and mental health services and supports.
 The TYSA coalition is committed to supporting all its partners and the community in navigating our complex behavioral health system in this time of crisis.
-This page will be updated every few days to make sure the information is as useful as possible.
+We will continue to hold regular virtual workgroup meetings, webinars, and community workshops, but will also be looking to integrate more hybrid-style meetings in the near future.
+If you’re interested in volunteering with TYSA, contact Sean at firstname.lastname@example.org.

 Mental health and substance use treatment services